Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 - the Licensee commits a Material Breach (as defined in Section 1) of any term of this License and fails to cure such breach within thirty (30) days after written notice from Licensor specifying the breach (except as set forth below),
 - the Licensee fails to pay required fees when due and fails to cure such non-payment within fifteen (15) days after written notice from Licensor,
 - the Licensee attempts unauthorized distribution or sublicensing,
-- the Licensee commits a Material Breach of Section 4.1 (Benchmarking), which shall be grounds for immediate termination upon written notice without a cure period.
+- the Licensee commits a Material Breach of Section 4.1 (Benchmarking), which shall be grounds for immediate termination upon written notice without a cure period,
+- the Licensee becomes insolvent, files for bankruptcy, enters into receivership, or undergoes any similar insolvency proceeding.

+**Licensee Termination Rights.**
+Licensee may terminate this License at any time by providing written notice to Licensor.
+Upon termination by Licensee: (i) all fees paid are non-refundable, (ii) Licensee must immediately cease all use and destroy all copies as set forth in Section 5, and (iii) Licensee remains liable for all fees accrued through the date of termination.

 **Suspension for Non-Payment.**